bshepherdson/tcforth/README.md

 - Write an assembler for that machine.
 - Choose a similar target machine and duplicate its `$machine/main.ft`; the load order of the various metacompiler stages is a bit involved.
-- Choose the Forth model
+- Choose the Forth model and implement `model.ft`

 ## Target Specifics